shermanhuman/valueoptimizedsupport/README.md

 - **Account for value**:  Make sure your business plan has a per customer value assigned to customer loyalty & engagement.
 Signal is harder to quantify, but I have seen situations where support pushing a signal has potentially saved a fortune in legal fees & lost business.
 The improvements signal can make to product are even harder to put a number on.
 Regardless you can't deny the importance that signal plays in a nimble, customer obsessed organization.
 This value should be present in the business plan in some form.
 - **Plan for growth**:  Your business scaling plan should include building out the support team.
 Fast response times are required to provide exceptional support.
 If you wait for support metrics to make the case for adding headcount you are already too late.
 It takes time to hire good folks, and time to train them. *This is probably the more important commitments management needs to make to implement value optimized support, and I've made a pretty weak arguement for it.
 Future me: REWRITE!!!*
 - **Hire for values**

-### Boost loyalty and engagement
-A support engagement is a powerful opportunity to turn a negative experience into a net positive.
-How do we support the following traits:

-- **Empathy and positivity**:
-- **Integrity and transparency**:
-- **Competence**: The core purpose of support
-- **Responsiveness**:

-### Serve as the signal
-- Bug reports
-- Champion feature requests
-- Identify customer sentiment
-- Support at the decision making table

-## Communicate with transparency and integrity
-Transparency and integrity aren't just some do gooderish ideals, they provide solid business value.
-Trust is an asset.
-A customer is more likely to stick with you after a crisis if they believe you will do right by them in the end.
-Reputation matters.

-### Honest communication
-Building trust facilitates a support engagement, the customer is more willing to invest time into communicating on a ticket when they believe what you say.

-- **Don’t make promises you can’t keep**: Be careful with commitments.
-If you promise a follow up put it on your calendar.
-- **Tell them what they don't want to hear**: When the news isn't good, tear the band-aid off ... as gently as possible.
-- **Admit mistakes**: Use discretion in regards to the details you share, but admit it when a fault has been made and follow up with a plan to make it right.
-If your plan involves other folks talk to them before making a commitment.
-Focus on the problem not who is at fault.

-### No silos
-- No support tiers
-- Open communication
-- Open inboxes
-- Try to use open channels and avoid DMs

-## Practice positivity and empathy
-Support is a high stress position.
-It can be hard to take a step back and build a mental model of the folks you interact with but it pays dividends.
-Indicate that you understand someones point of view and it shows you are engaged and working towards the same goal.
-They usually reciprocate.

-### For end users / customers

-- **Pay attention / "listen"**
-- **Consider why a customer is acting out**:  Customers are usually frustrated to some degree when they engage support.
-It's important to acknowledge and empathize with them.
-- **Genuine human communication**
-- **Beware scripts and copy pasta**
-- **Don't badmouth the customers**: As a general rule.
-It's OK to have a bit of a laugh at a ticket, but don't cross the line into gossip or bullying.
-Don't lose your empathy for the human being on the other side of that ticket.
-Even if you think they can't hear you, it spills over.
-- **Surprise and delight**

-### For team
-**Support engineers**
-- No managing by metrics
-- Constant positive reinforcement

-**Software engineers**
-- Understand the software development process
-- Respect valuable time

-## Autonomy with social responsibility
-### Be bold
-- Break the rules sometimes
-### Work in small pods (or leaderless teams)
-### Cross functional support team
-- Product / Project managers on support rotation
-- Support / Ops
-- Support / Documentation
-- Support / Software engineering
-### Empowerment
-- Access to technical resources
-- Offer refunds or coupons at discretion
-### Positivity
-- Celebrate wins: call out each others successes